calmath/umbraco/README.md

 Run build version of files ```gulp build```

 More information about gulp tasks and writing UID code in the generated js and sass documentaion.
 These will open when test server is run.

-# Contribute
-No changes directly to master branch.
-Before commit, Sass, javascript and html are linted to check they are valid.
-If they fail the linting tests any changes can't be commited.